 Somehow, I’ve stuck to this website and social channels for a bit more than 3 years now.
 I’ve improved my photography, made my writing better, and recently even got into filming some videos.
 For 1,5 years I’ve been making a semi-normal salary just from blogging.
 Which in my definition made me a professional travel blogger – underlining the word professional, not full-time.

 What does being a full-time blogger really mean?
-These days anyone with an access to internet can create a simple WordPress site, throw a few photos together and say ‘I’m a full-time blogger now’.
-Which doesn’t mean that they’re making a full-time salary, or they actually know what professional travel blogging is all about.
+These days anyone with an access to the internet can create a simple WordPress site, throw a few photos together and say ‘I’m a full-time blogger now’.
+Which doesn’t mean that they’re making a full-time salary, or they actually know what professional travel blogging is all about?

 If you asked me 2,5 years ago what did I actually do, I was going to tell you that I had no idea.
 Because while I was writing some articles and traveling, but it wasn’t what professional blogging was about.